ServiceNow Agile Development: Top Benefits & Tools

 Customer service teams need flexible tools to solve issues efficiently and maintain a positive experience.
 Agile development makes it easier to test interface changes, refine case workflows, and improve response automation based on actual support team needs.

-Agile also helps customer service developers respond to spikes in volume or new service requirements without months-long lead times.
+Agile also helps customer service developers respond to volume spikes or new service requirements without months-long lead times.
 This can be a game changer for satisfying your customers and reducing churn.

 Enhancing security operations with continuous delivery